rodrorivero/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Required Homeworks/Taks
 ### Installed VSCode Docker extension:

+To install the Docker extension in VSCode, search for "Docker" in the extensions sidebar, click "Install," and then click "Reload" after installation.

 ![image](https://user-images.githubusercontent.com/85003009/221087227-f48ecab6-3183-49ce-a7d3-616157f1e013.png)

 ### Built container and contenerized Front End and Back End:

+We used Docker to containerize our website, made with Flask framework, for that we have separated Dockerfiles for frontend and backend, first we built the Docker images using docker build, and then ran the containers using docker run.

 Dockerfile code Front End: